Frequently Asked Questions

 How do I file a Freedom of Information Act Request (FOIA)?

 What is the difference between and ADU and a Finished Room above a Garage

 Accessory Dwelling Units (ADU’s) are “a separate housing arrangement within, attached to, or detached from a single-family home (not including townhouses or duplexes), which includes a kitchen and bath separate from those contained within the principal structure, and therefore functions as a complete living unit.”
 The Zoning Code currently defines “kitchen” as any room principally used, intended, or designed to be used for cooking or the preparation of food.
 The presence of a range or oven, or utility connections suitable for servicing a range or oven, shall be considered as establishing a kitchen.
 The meaning of “kitchen” shall exclude a bar, butler’s pantry, or similar room or portion of a room.
 ADU’s can be attached or Detached but must be permissible by your neighborhood covenants and Restrictions.
-Unsure if your neighborhood allows ADU’s please CLICK HERE (insert generic email address to Planning).
+If you are unsure if your neighborhood allows ADU’s, please check with your HOA.

 What is a Registered Design Professional/ Do my plans have to be stamped by a SC Design Professional?

 An individual who is registered or licensed to practice their respective design profession as defined by the statutory requirements of the professional registration laws of the statue or jurisdiction in which the project is to be constructed (i.e. Architect or Engineer).
 Some projects will require that the building plans submitted be signed and sealed by a South Carolina Registered Design Professional, it is best to contact our office if you have questions about your specific project.